Luisin07/Luisin07/README.md

 I am a Computer Science student focused on building real-world applications with a strong emphasis on web development.

-My goal is to go beyond writing code — I focus on understanding how systems work in practice, translating business rules into structured logic and clear user experiences.
+My goal is to go beyond writing code by understanding how systems work in practice, translating business rules into structured logic and clear user experiences.

 Currently, I am strengthening backend fundamentals, improving frontend execution, and building a portfolio that reflects real problem-solving ability.